SPANDigital/presidium/content/_glossary/functional_area.md

-title: "Functional Areas"
+---
-category: "Model Structure"
+title: "Functional Area"
-id: "functional-areas"
+id: "functional-area"
 author: "VirtualTraveler"
 ---
 Functional Areas are used to losely group Objects together on diagrams.
 They can be arranged hierachically, used in search queries, and can be owned by a Person.
 Functional Areas are specific to the Model they are used by.